jefdaj/jefdaj.github.io/src/posts/2021/03/04/why-learn-plutus/index.md

 ---
 title: Why learn Plutus?
-tags: plutus, cardano, solidity, ethereum, smart contracts ...
+tags: plutus, cardano, solidity, ethereum
+...

 *Note: you can probably skip this if you already drink the functional